AlanRuijia/RayTracing/README.md

 *
 *
 *******************************
-This repository provides an implementation of ray tracer.
+This project implements a ray tracer.

 ### Usage

-The option –u (user) should be used if you want to render a scene you created (to be defined in the function set_up_user_scene() in scene.cpp).
+- Use -u (user) to render a user customized scene.

-To render the default scene, defined in the function set_up_default_scene() in scene.cpp, use –d.
+  - User scene is defined in set_up_user_scene() in scene.cpp
-The next argument specifies the number of recursion levels.
+- use -d to render the default scene
-For example, when step_max = 0, then no reflected or refracted rays are to be cast.
+  - Default scene is defined in set_up_default_scene() in scene.cpp
-The remaining arguments can be used to turn on different features of your raytracer.
+- The second argument specifies the number of recursion levels.
-The default, if no flag is provided, is to turn the feature off.
+  - When step_max = 0, then no reflected or refracted rays are to be cast.

-There are a total of six features:
+- The remaining arguments can be used to turn on different features.
   * +s: inclusion of shadows
   * +l: inclusion of reflection
   * +r: inclusion of refraction
   * +c: inclusion of chess board pattern
   * +f: enabling diffuse rendering using stochastic ray generations
   * +p: enabling super-sampling